 Store all your important documents, such as articles of organization and operating agreements, in one place.
 Create copies of each document and store them in a separate location.
 You can also upload them online so that you have a backup.

-Hire a Professional Registered Agent
+Hire an Experienced Registered Agent

-A professional registered agent can help you comply with your state’s LLC laws.
+An experienced registered agent can help you comply with your state’s LLC laws.
 They will ensure that all legal notices sent to your LLC are received on time and processed properly.

 In addition, they can help you ensure your LLC’s annual compliance requirements are accurate and filed on time.